Reactive Global Minimum Variance Portfolios with $k-$BAHC covariance cleaning: Methods

-since the residue become smaller and smaller.
-It is important to point out that, ${\bf C}^<_{(k)}$ is not in general a semi-positive definite matrix for $k>1$, and in most cases, some small negative eigenvalues have been observed in our numerical experiments.
-These eigenvalues, according to Eq.\eqref{eq:kinf}, shrink to non-negative values when $k$ approach infinity.
+as the residues become smaller and smaller.
+It is important to point out that ${\bf C}^<_{(k)}$ is not in general a semi-positive definite matrix for $k>1$, and in most cases, some small negative eigenvalues have been observed in our numerical experiments.
+These eigenvalues, according to Eq.\eqref{eq:kinf}, shrink to non-negative values when $k$ approaches infinity.
 For any order $k>1$, we set the possibly negative eigenvalues to 0.